Jaguar no longer sells any new cars in UK as F-Pace axed | Autocar

-New Jaguar F-Pace SUVs are no longer available in the UK, meaning the brand no longer sells any new cars in the market and won’t until its first next-generation model arrives in 2026.
+Jaguar no longers sells any new cars in the UK, and won't until its first next-generation model arrives in 2026.

+This comes as UK market production of the F-Pace, the final new Jaguar left on sale in the UK, ended.

 The decision comes ahead of Jaguar’s major brand reinvention later this year, which is expected to preview a 600bhp electric four-seat GT in the vein of the Porsche Taycan.